Our Pastoral Charge

 Our Sunday Service is at 10:00 am, followed by coffee and a social time to greet visitors and newcomers.

-Our Church Office, located on the lower level east side, is open from 9:00 am to 12:00 pm from Tuesday to Friday.
+Our Church Office, located on the lower level east side, is open Tuesdays to Thursdays from 1:30 to 4:30 pm and Fridays, 9:00 am to noon.
 The secretary and the minister will normally be in the office at those times.
-Personal meetings with the minister may be arranged by calling the church: 537-5812.
-During the afternoons or evenings, messages may be left on the answering machine.
+Personal meetings with the minister may be arranged by calling the church at 250-537-5812.
+After office hours, messages may be left on the answering machine.
 Your call will be returned as soon as possible.

 We hope you will consider participating in one of more of our programs, as well as in our worship.
 If you would like more information or a visit from the minister, please call the office.